 Districts can break the turnover cycle by partnering with teacher preparation programs.
 Strong partnerships can bring new resources to schools.
 Residencies can provide a foundation for new staffing structures, organizational systems, and instructional models.
 With a few key shifts, an embedded residency program can change the recruitment and hiring norm in the district and improve schools:

 - Coordinate staffing needs with preparation program enrollment and requirements to ensure that graduates are ready to fill key vacancies.

 - Be open to creative use of staffing lines that embrace the roles residents can play in school improvement.

 - Identify and facilitate opportunities to reallocate funding to residents and mentors.

 Prepared To Teach can facilitate the learning needed for change.

-Our networks of learning partnerships promote the diffusion of ideas, where creative thinking generated locally inspires others across the network to innovate.
+Our virtual communities of practice promote the diffusion of ideas, where creative thinking generated locally inspires others across the network to innovate.
 Prepared To Teach functions as a hub, supporting long-term strategic planning between sectors as a means of building and maintaining momentum for change.